ksu-is/Eye-Lense-Glasses-Recom.-Web-Quiz/README.md

 I will be creating a recommendation quiz for eye glasses/lenses attached to a web page that I will create along with it.
 I hope to be able to make this quiz recommend eye glasses or contact lenses and possibly make it redirect you to the page it recommends for you.

+My website will be made from flask.
+It will include webpages, and the recommendation quiz will be on one of my pages.

 # Project URL's:

 https://www.youtube.com/watch?v=SgQhwtIoQ7o&list=PLvIve1Y_I-y0zxX8TG71LjJ1rgVS80viw&index=2&t=594s